Send Webhooks With Hookdeck

 In this context, Sources represent the accounts in your system that send webhooks, and Destinations represent the webhook URLs that your accounts provide.

-When a new account is created in your system, create a Source in Hookdeck to represent that account.
+When a new account is created in your system, create a Source of type Hookdeck Publish API in Hookdeck to represent that account using the Sources API endpoint.
+The Hookdeck Publish API type ensures indicates the Publish API must be used to publish webhook events.
 The Source name

 should use a unique identifier that you can use to map it back to the account in your system.